Classification of Ceramic Materials Based on Composition

 Oxide ceramics possess the following properties: (a) High melting points (b) Low wear resistance (c) An extensive collection of electrical properties

 These types of ceramics are available with a variety of special features.
 For example, glazes and protective coatings seal porosity, improve water or chemical resistance, and enhance joining to metals or other materials.
 Oxide ceramics are used in a wide range of applications, which include materials and chemical processing, radiofrequency and microwave applications, electrical and high voltage power applications and foundry and metal processing.
 Aluminium oxide (Al2O3) is the most important technical oxide ceramic material.
 This synthetically manufactured material consists of aluminium oxide ranging from 80 % to more than 99 %.

 (iii) Non-Oxide ceramics

-The use of non-oxide ceramics has enabled extreme wear and corrosion problems to be overcome, even at high temperature and severe thermal shock conditions.
-These types of ceramics find its application in different spheres such as pharmaceuticals, oil and gas industry, valves, seals, rotating parts, wear plates, location pins for projection welding, cutting tool tips, abrasive powder blast nozzles, metal forming tooling etc.
+The use of non-oxide ceramics has enabled extreme wear and corrosion problems to be overcome, even at high temperatures and severe thermal shock conditions.
+These types of ceramics find their application in different spheres such as pharmaceuticals, oil and gas industry, valves, seals, rotating parts, wear plates, location pins for projection welding, cutting tooltips, abrasive powder blast nozzles, metal forming tooling etc.

-These are basically polycrystalline material manufactured through the controlled crystallization of base glass.
+These are basically polycrystalline materials manufactured through the controlled crystallization of base glass.
 Glass-ceramic materials share many common characteristics with both glasses and ceramics.
-Glass-ceramics possess an amorphous phase and more than one crystalline phases.
+Glass-ceramics possess an amorphous phase and more than one crystalline phase.
 These are produced by a controlled crystallization procedure.
-Glass-ceramics holds the processing advantage of glass and has special characteristics of ceramics.
+Glass ceramics hold the processing advantage of glass and has special characteristics of ceramics.